Freight Shipping from Fort Worth to Boston

 How much does it cost to ship freight from Fort Worth to Boston?

-Full truckload (FTL) rates from Fort Worth, TX to Boston, MA currently range from $4,405-$5,430 for a standard dry van load over the 2,049-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Boston, MA currently range $4,405-$5,430 (roughly $2.17-$2.68 per mile over 2,049 miles).
 LTL shipments typically cost $1,327-$2,142 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Boston?